-Upward Bound is an equal opportunity, federally funded, U.S. Department of Education TRiO program, providing free college readiness programming for high school students whose family's taxable income meets federal low income guidelines, and/or whose parents did not earn a bachelor's degree (student would be the first generation in their family to graduate with a bachelor's degree).
+Upward Bound is an equal opportunity, federally funded, U.S. Department of Education TRIO program, providing free college readiness programming for high school students whose family's taxable income meets federal low income guidelines, and/or whose parents did not earn a bachelor's degree (student would be the first generation in their family to graduate with a bachelor's degree).

 - Assist students and parents with college and financial aid application processes.

-Academic Year Services include, but are not limited to: tutoring/study sessions, academic and life skills advising, college visits, cultural experiences, ACT preparation, and monitoring and tracking of student academic progress.
+Academic Year Services include, but are not limited to: weekly tutoring/study sessions and college preparation workshops; academic, time management and life skills advising, college visits, cultural experiences, ACT preparation, and monitoring and tracking of student academic progress.

 HCC UB students receive guidance with college and career research and selection, college application and admissions processes, and completion of financial aid and scholarship applications.

 HCC Upward Bound staff are available to meet with UB high school students individually and in group sessions during the school day and after school.
 Students may utilize some of this time to finish homework and study for exams.

 HCC UB programming also includes college visits, volunteer, co-curricular and service-learning activities.

 Summer Services include a six-week academic summer program with emphasis on higher-level skill improvement in academic courses.
 UB students choosing the opportunity to stay in the Hibbing Community College apartments (Cardinal Hall) for part of the program or can choose to stay at home.
 Students attend academic courses taught by college and high school faculty that are specifically designed to give Upward Bound students a head start on the next year's high school courses.